BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 KubeCon is also a great way to discover or re-discover new technologies or tools.
 We won’t share an exhaustive list (see you there next year!), but here are a few we are excited about:

  * WebAssembly (especially [SpinKube](https://www.spinkube.dev/): we are running some workloads at-edge on WASM and see a huge potential there.
 WASM in Kubernetes is intriguing, maybe as a way to reduce pods startup time?
- * [OpenFeature](https://openfeature.dev/): for feature-flipping, A/B testing… Glad to see an open standard emerge!
+ * [OpenFeature](https://openfeature.dev/): for feature-flipping, A/B testing… Glad to see the emergence of an open standard!
  * Working with multiple Kubernetes clusters: not something we think we need for now, but after hearing about Federation years ago, [Karmada](https://karmada.io/) seems to be the current tool for this.
  * [mirrord](​​https://mirrord.dev/): to develop locally as-if inside a Kubernetes cluster, forwarding network and file accesses.